mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 (packet data)
 </pre>

 At this point you may be wincing.
 Wait.
 I have to take 8 bytes of overhead per-packet just to implement my own checksum and protocol id?
-Well actually, <span style="text-decoration: underline;">you don't</span>.
-You can take a leaf out of how IPv4 does their checksum, and make the protocol id a <em><span style="text-decoration: underline;">magical prefix</span></em>. eg: you don't actually send it, but if both sender and receiver <span style="text-decoration: underline;">knows</span> the protocol id and the CRC32 is calculated <span style="text-decoration: underline;">as if</span> the packet were prefixed by the protocol id, the CRC32 will be incorrect if the sender does not have the same protocol id as the receiver, saving 4 bytes per-packet:
+Well actually, _you don't_.
+You can take a leaf out of how IPv4 does their checksum, and make the protocol id a _magical prefix_. eg: you don't actually send it, but if both sender and receiver knows the protocol id and the CRC32 is calculated as if the packet were prefixed by the protocol id, the CRC32 will be incorrect if the sender does not have the same protocol id as the receiver, saving 4 bytes per-packet:

 <pre>
 <del>[protocol id] (32bits)</del>   // not actually sent, but used to calc crc32